TurBoss/sam11/README.md

 The altered structure for hardware modules should allow implementing the missing hardware modules easier to allow use of operating systems and configurations that rely on currently unimplemented hardware features or devices.
 See pdp1140.h for more information about file names/splits and pdp-11/40 device structure.

 The original avr11 software supported UNIXv6, and this does as well.
-UNIX V6 (of Lion's fame) runs, but some programs fail to run correctly due to emulator bugs (e.g. BC; chess works correctly).
+UNIX V6 (of Lion's fame) runs, but some programs fail to run correctly due to emulator bugs (e.g. BC; chess actually works correctly).
 Most things appear good.
 You can even compile c programs!
 As of 2021-09-17 some other OSes boot, but crash out for various reasons.
 The 2.9 BSD image accidentally ID's the processor as an 11/45 and crashes because of that... so either the strict 11/40 mode needs making stricter or we need to finish making it a full 11/45.

+I'm not entirely sure that mkfs works, so I suggest using a pre-made disk image and then clearing it from inside UNIX instead of creating a blank file and then formatting it.

 ## Modifications